linode/apl-docs/docs/get-started/labs/create-postgresql-db.md

 sidebar_label: Create a Database
 ---

-APL by default installs the Cloudnative POstgreSQL database operator.
+The Cloudnative POstgreSQL database operator is installed by default.
 Teams can use the operator and the `postgresql` quick start to create their own PostgreSQL databases.

 ## Create a database